 Also, the small fish have spikes on their fins and can stab you very badly.
 Be careful how you handle them.
 As for the catfish, they have tough mouths and a thinner hook would probably snap under stress.
 Look for shad and individual fish on a fish finder or if fishing from the bank, cast your rig next to structures such as fallen trees.
 If you do not get a bite within ten minutes, you are probably in a bad spot.
 At that point, I would reel back up and move to another one.

 When you have found fish, they will usually be fast and furious biters.
 After you have gotten a bite, wait for a few seconds for the fish to take the bait before setting the hook.
 If using a circle hook, wait a few seconds before reeling.
 Reel until the rod loads up and play with the fish.

 Channel Catfish In a Nutshell – Its Actually Very Simple

 Channel catfish are a wonderful species of fish for many reasons.
 While they might not win a beauty contest anytime soon, they taste amazing, they fight hard, and there is plenty of them.
 Regardless of your reason for targeting them specifically, it never hurts to have some extra channel catfishing tips on hand.
 Whether it be to have a fish fry with a side of fries, coleslaw, and hush puppies, or because you just cannot get enough of big channel cats ripping drag off your reel, this is a fish that deserves much more respect than it gets.
 All in all, I think every angler could enjoy catching them for one reason or another.
 You have to learn that reason.

 What is your favorite method of channel catfishing?
 What do you enjoy about it?
-What things do you not enjoy about it?
+Are there any things do you not enjoy about it?
 Do you have a personal experience with catfishing that you would like to share?
 Something else about channel catfishing that makes you keep fishing?
 Let us know down in the comments!